SJTU-HPC/TPBench/README.md

-# TPBench - A Comprehensive HPC Benchmark Tool and Framework
+# TPBench - Benchmarks for the throughput of computing kernels on HPC

 ## 1 - Introduction